NetworkingPassionate/NetworkingPassionate/README.md

   - [SLAs & Contract Law](https://github.com/NetworkingPassionate/Contracts-SLA)

+*This page is still new; please enjoy what content is on here, and show understanding as you read.
+Thank you  *

 Hi there!
 I'm Connor; a detail-driven tech enthusiast with a passion for hands-on cybersecurity, and network engineering.